jimmejardine/qiqqa-open-source/README.md

 (Very) probably we can.

 While folks have emailed me ([GerHobbelt](https://github.com/GerHobbelt)) directly, the more prudent approach would be to [*file an issue* as mentioned in the 'Need help?' section further above](https://github.com/jimmejardine/qiqqa-open-source/issues) as email may easily inadvertedly get lost or regrettably go unread and 'disappear' in the torrent of email I receive daily.
 GitHub issues are here and will *stay* here, enabling me (*and others*) to respond when we have time.
-Issues *do not disappear* in a overflowing bucket.
+Issues *do not disappear* in an overflowing bucket.

 I'm not discouraging you from emailing me, but rather suggesting that there may be *two ways about this* rather than only *one*: you could email me *and* file an issue requesting help!
 > Of course, email conversations are a tad more private, so that's up to you to decide.